Entire home

 Chassell

 Located in Chassell, this holiday home is in a rural area and on the waterfront.
-Rozsa Center for the Performing Arts and A.E.
-Seaman Mineral Museum are cultural highlights, and some of the area's attractions include Prospector's Paradise and Mine Shaft.
+Gates Tennis Center and Husky Chair Lift are worth checking out if an activity is on the agenda, while those wishing to experience the area's natural beauty can explore Lake Superior and Isle Royale Houghton Visitor Center.
+Travelling with kids?
+Consider Prospector's Paradise and Rozsa Center for the Performing Arts.
 Make sure you get close to the area's animals with activities such as game walks and birdwatching.

 Chassell, MI